dotnet/maui/docs/design/NuGets.md

 The targets and props in Resizetizer are pretty standard and really all fit into 1 file.
 However, to be consistent we have the 4 base files.

-The properties, targets and tasks are all imported on all platforms and are condiitoned per TFM.
+The properties, targets and tasks are all imported on all platforms and are conditioned per TFM.

 #### Targets in Blazor WebView